StrataBytes/Helios-Core/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) <br>
 **Author:** StrataBytes

 Welcome to the Helios Core repository!
 Helios Core is the backbone of our security robot, developed as a senior capstone project at CCIC.
-This project builds upon the Unitree GO2 robot, enhancing it with a suite of additional functionalities for security applications.
+This project builds upon the Unitree GO2 robot, enhancing it with a suite of additional functionalities for security applications and interactivity.

 ## Project Structure